canonical/praecepta/test/test004.md

 Snapcraft, not SnapCraft or snapcraft. snapd not snapD or SnapD or Snapd.
 Ubuntu Pro, not Ubuntu pro.
-Ubuntu Server, though i guess people may talk about *an* Ubuntu server, but that should prompt a query.                         |
+Ubuntu Server, though I guess people may talk about *an* Ubuntu server, but that should prompt a query.